jasimpson89/blood_pressure_public/README.md

 2. ## Via onedrive - the recommended way

-I created this method because I wanted my dashboard to run on the server without any intervention from myself, and I wanted the input data on my phone when I measured my blood pressure in the morning.
+I created this method because I wanted my dashboard to run on the server without any intervention from myself, and I wanted the data to be input on my phone when I measured my blood pressure in the morning.
 I used an excel spreadsheet (in CSV format), which is saved on my onedrive.
 Within this app I download the CSV file which is then read by Pandas.
 Full documentation of this method is given [here](https://towardsdatascience.com/onedrive-as-data-storage-for-python-project-2ff8d2d3a0aa).
 Note that this method does rely on you making the CSV file in your onedrive "public" via creating a URL that in theory someone could guess, this introduces a security issue you may want to consider.

+## Average exercise

+Note there is another CSV in this repo which contains the average of your exercise for the month.
+The date column should always start with the first of the month in question and the other variables should retain the same format.
+Data in this CSV is not critical for the functioning of the dashboard but provides extra data analysis if you would like to see how your weight / blood pressure correlates with exercise.